 CULTURAL RESPONSIBILITY.
 Xavier Center for Culture and the Arts director Hobart Savior tells the GDCE graduates: "We hope that this scholarship will enable us to continue and further our studies on Mindanao’s culture and the Philippine culture at large so we will be able to promote among our young ones the appreciation of our culture and at the same time, protect it.
 This is our biggest responsibility."

-Strongly aligned with the program objectives of the Philippine Cultural Education Program (PCEP), the 24-unit GDCE program offered scholarship opportunities for region-based public elementary and high school teachers in the core subject areas (Science, Mathematics, Social Studies and English and Filipino Languages) and MAPEH (Music, Arts, Physical Education, and Health) to undergo a two-summer intensive training.
+Strongly aligned with the objectives of the Philippine Cultural Education Program (PCEP), the 24-unit GDCE course offered scholarship opportunities for region-based public elementary and high school teachers in the core subject areas (Science, Mathematics, Social Studies and English and Filipino Languages) and MAPEH (Music, Arts, Physical Education, and Health) to undergo a two-summer intensive training.

 Designed as an in-service residential program, the scholarships covered a total of 432 hours of intensive training during the summers of 2015 and 2016 designed to integrate functional understanding of the local and national history, culture, heritage, and the arts.

 “We hope that you will be able to bring in the voices of your locality and that you will be able to tell a lot of stories and map a lot of cultural experiences and icons,” said Savior.

 The students of GDCE underwent modular lectures, excursions, field studies, and artistic performances and exposures over the course of the program.
 At the end, they came up with culture-based lessons and mechanisms, and were expected to apply these to their respective schools.